 rbartolome has already said about everything.
 A really tough day rewarded by incredible sights and unforgettable photographs.
 Though rbartolome made it to the Portillón Superior, I withdrew from about 2300 meters altitude.
 Maybe some other time...

 It was a very Very hard day.
 Because the road to La Besurta was closed for the snow (rare in may), we had to walk 1 hour extra (2h30min to La Renclusa).
-After 6 hours "opening troddens in the snow" at 15:00 pm I had come to the Portillón Superior after a very hard climb for the very softened snow (up to the knees in many sites).
-The access to the glacier was impossible across the Portillón but the landscape are glorious because the white color of the snow that covered totally the mountains (there were not visible the glaciers of Aneto and Maladeta buried under the great quantity of present snow ).
+After 6 hours "opening troddens in the snow" at 15:00 pm I had arrived to the Portillón Superior after a very hard climb for the very softened snow (up to the knees in many sites).
+The access to the glacier was impossible across the Portillón but the landscape was glorious for the white color of the snow that covered totally the mountains (there were not visible the glaciers of Aneto and Maladeta buried under the great quantity of present snow ).

 In spite of the fact that I do not want to go in summer for the great quantity of people who exists in the Aneto, I will have to return with less snow to have slightly more of luck and though I could not make myself summit, I did not feel defeated by the mountain.
-The landscapes were a sufficient remuneration to the great effort realized this day (nobody climb the Aneto this day certainly).
+The landscapes were a sufficient reward to the great effort realized this day (nobody climbed the Aneto this day certainly).

 First attempt on 28 August 03 failed due to mistaken Portillon Superior for Portillon Inferior.
 Ended up in a difficult position on the ridge and had to abort.

 This time I started at La Besurta at 6:30 after a taxi lift from Benasque.
 At 50 euros, I found it quite steep, even steeper than my climb!